aerogear/aerogear.org/sync/index.markdown

 # Data-Sync (under development)

 Full real-time data sync where updates are initiated from both the client and server over a bi-directional channel.
-This feature provides both, a specific server side sync engine, as well as a client side sync engines for Android, iOS and JavaScript.
+This feature provides server side sync engines, as well as client side sync engines and clients for Android, iOS and JavaScript.
 The implementation is based on Google's [Differential Synchonrization](http://research.google.com/pubs/pub35605.html) by Neil Fraser.

 ## Roadmap